sylvan-d-ash/Rick-n-Morty-SwiftUI/README.md

 # Rick n Morty SwiftUI

-## Description

-A SwiftUI sample application using the [Rick And Morty API](https://rickandmortyapi.com/documentation/#)
+The Rick n Morty SwiftUI app is a sample application that demonstrates the use of SwiftUI for building modern iOS interfaces.
+It integrates with the [Rick And Morty API](https://rickandmortyapi.com/documentation/#) to fetch and display character data.
+The project features an abstracted API client and character service to enhance modularity and maintainability.
+Comprehensive tests are implemented using XCTest to ensure the reliability of the view models.
+The app showcases the use of SwiftUI's declarative syntax for building responsive and dynamic user interfaces.

 ## Screenshots